jeremylimjw/MesoLoots-ExpressJs/README.md

 # MesoLoots backend
-Powered by ExpressJS and PostGresSQL.
+Powered by ExpressJS and MongoDb.

 ## APIs
 All routes are prefixed with `/api`.
 Example for page route would be `{domain-name}/api/page`.